wekan/wekan/README.md

 visual overview of the current state of your project, and make you productive by allowing you to focus on the few items that matter the most.

+Wekan supports most features you would expect of it including a real-time user interface, import from Trello (on standalone Wekan), cards comments, checklists, member assignations, customizable labels, closing lists, filtered views, and more.

+SSO options like LDAP, passwordless email, SAML, GitHub and Google Auth are already available on Sandstorm, not standalone Wekan.
+Sandstorm is now completely Open Source, including server clustering.

+Since Wekan is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
+In fact we encourage you to do that by providing one-click installation on various platforms.

 ## Roadmap

 Upcoming Wekan App Development Platform will make possible